Eye Space Lighting

 in vec3 mixPosition;

 What space are these in?
 Clip space?
 Eye space?
 World space?
 Model space?
 Are they even in the same space?
-When we don't consider the spaces of our coordinates, we end up with strange behaviors.
+When we don't consider the spaces of our coordinates, we end up with strange behavior.

 The fragment shader has this line: